 Volunteer Spotlight: Dr. Omega Silva

-Omega Silva’s decades of medical work, as well as her personal battles with cancer, have convinced her that having the option to end suffering is of paramount importance.
+Omega Silva’s decades of medical work, as well as her personal battles with cancer, convinced her that having the option to end suffering is of paramount importance.

 “In contrast to many other doctors, I never felt a physician’s only goal is to keep people alive no matter what.
 I think you need to look at the quality of life they have and what they think life is.
-Maybe life isn’t being on a respirator or having an NG [nasogastric] tube just to stay here a few more days,” she explains.
+Maybe life isn’t being on a respirator or having an NG [nasogastric] tube just to stay here a few more days,” she explained in a 2018 interview.
 “It was early on in my career that I came to grips with death, but a lot of physicians would rather not talk about death at all.
 I had to confront death early in my family too: My uncle got shot in his laundromat, and then his wife died shortly after that, and even their son died — he got cancer.
 What in the world is a 23-year-old doing with kidney cancer that kills him within a month or two?
 It happens though.”

 Dr. Silva provided written and verbal testimony to lawmakers, recorded public service announcements for Compassion & Choices to educate D.C. residents about end-of-life care options, and participated in the National Academy of Sciences’ workshops on medical aid in dying.
 But she also had numerous other interests.
 Once an aspiring fashion designer, she made all her own clothes from the time she was in junior high until she was a second-year resident.
 And she and her husband, both fond of trains, belong to the National Railway Historical Society and rode the rails across the United States and Canada.
 “I’ve done a lot that has nothing to do with medicine!”